micmejia/bible-dump/NKJV/1 Kings/1 Kgs 5.md

 Then Solomon sent to Hiram, saying:

 ###### 3
-You know how my father David could not build a house for the name of the Lord his God because of the wars which were fought against him on every side, until the Lord put [^a]_his foes_ under the soles of his feet.
+You know how my father David could not build a house for the name of the Lord his God because of the wars which were fought against him on every side, until the Lord put _his foes_ under the soles of his feet.

 ###### 4
-But now the Lord my God has given me rest[^b] on every side; _there is_ neither adversary nor [^c]evil occurrence.
+But now the Lord my God has given me rest on every side; _there is_ neither adversary nor evil occurrence.

 ###### 5
-And behold, [^d]I propose to build a house for the name of the Lord my God, as the Lord spoke to my father David, saying, "Your son, whom I will set on your throne in your place, he shall build the house for My name."
+And behold, I propose to build a house for the name of the Lord my God, as the Lord spoke to my father David, saying, "Your son, whom I will set on your throne in your place, he shall build the house for My name."

 ###### 6
 Now therefore, command that they cut down cedars for me from Lebanon; and my servants will be with your servants, and I will pay you wages for your servants according to whatever you say.
 For you know _there is_ none among us who has skill to cut timber like the Sidonians.